Nicole’s IVF Journey, Part 3: An Interview With a Mom of Newborns

 Try finish housework at night.
 For twins – attempt to wake them up to feed together, get a breastfeeding pillow that supports twin feeding (life saver), and for all moms, use nanobébé products as they really make your life easier and are the best for baby, and be grateful every day for your miracles.

-*Nanobébé is thrilled to welcome guest bloggers and interviewees.
-The views and opinions represented in these blog posts belong solely to the guest blogger/interviewee and are not the legal responsibility of the company.
+*Nanobébé is thrilled to welcome guest bloggers.
+The views and opinions represented in these blog posts belong solely to the guest blogger and are not the legal responsibility of the company.
 The owner of this blog makes no representations as to the accuracy or completeness of the information provided by the guest blogger and will not be held liable for any errors or omissions of information nor for the availability of this information.

 Nicole is a wife and mother of one, with twins on the way.
 Nicole created the first fitness and wellbeing course to help women on their journey to pregnancy.
 It is an innovative and unique fitness regime that is specifically designed to exercise and nurture the body ahead of pregnancy.
 Her passion also includes helping women in all stages of their journey to feel great from the inside out - with tips, advice and health programs.
 You can connect with Nicole via her Fit Fab & Healthy group.